 YESSS!
-There is one weird trick that, above all others, can save you hundreds of dollars each year.
+There is one weird trick and great way that, above all others, can save you hundreds of dollars each year.
 Are you ready for it?
 Here we go:

 And here’s the trick: always keep it with you!
 It doesn’t do you any good if you can’t see it!

-So how does writing everything down save you so much money?
+So how does writing everything down save you so much extra money?
 I’m glad you asked!

 First, the obvious reason:

 I know I spend too much time, and money on impulse buys and impulse purchases, especially at the grocery store or on household items.
-If you have to write down and be accountable for everything you buy, you’re a lot less likely to buy things you don’t need!
+If you have to write down and be accountable for everything you buy, you’re a lot less likely to buy little things you don’t need!
 This is one of the easiest ways to not have your grocery bills go through the roof.

 This sort of accountability works especially well if you share your list with your roommate or family members, and even have list meetings, with your significant other.
-If you don’t have one, asking a friend to be your accountability partner works wonderfully too!
+If you don’t have one, asking a friend to be your accountability partner works wonderfully too! >

 I would guess that this saves me an average of $5-10 every time I go to town.
-I’m not buying doughnuts, or stopping at a fast food joint if I have to tell my husband about it.
+I’m not buying doughnuts at a coffee shop or stopping at a fast food joint if I have to tell my husband about it.
 This is also a good idea for online shopping.
 I know this is where my spending habits fail me.

 Tip: Take a snapshot of your receipt with EverNote for easy saving and sharing.

-Keeping a running grocery list at your fingertips is invaluable for finding the best prices any time you happen to be in a store, and prevents your passing up a sale because you didn’t remember that you needed an item.
+Keeping a running grocery list at your fingertips is invaluable for finding the best prices and the best deal.
+Any time you happen to be in a store prevents you from passing up a sale or a better deal because you didn’t remember that you needed this item.

 How much can you save by keeping a “staples” list handy?
 Honestly, the sky’s the limit!
 I’ve saved $75 on butter alone so far this year by finding a sale on it at a lower price that was half off what we normally pay, and stocking up.
 No, I’m not kidding! (maybe we eat too much butter?)

-I like to use spreadsheets for this part of my list making, a great place to go is Google docs this is a super handy way to access them either via computer, or with on my phone (with the Google Docs app).
+I like to use spreadsheets for this part of my list making, a great place to go is Google docs this is a super handy and easy way to access them either via computer, or with on my cell phone (with the Google Docs app).

 It’s nice to know at a glance that frozen broccoli is cheaper at H-E-B than Walmart, and that Butter is cheaper at Aldi than H-E-B.

-If you’re going out, having a list of all your stops handy enables you to plan ahead for the most efficient route possible so that you save both time and money by driving fewer miles.
+If you’re going out, having a list of all your stops handy enables you to plan ahead for the most efficient route possible so that you save both time and a lot of money by driving fewer miles.